ASQA's performance assessment approach

 - government and industry reviews and findings.

 When alerted to concerns about an RTO or provider's activity, we analyse the information using an assessment matrix, as outlined in our Regulatory Risk Framework.
 We allocate potential risks a rating of low, medium, high or extreme.
-This rating guides our decision on whether to audit a provider or not.
+This rating guides our decision on whether to assess the performance of a provider or not.

-If we consider an audit necessary, the risk intelligence information gathered will:
+If we consider a performance assessment necessary, the risk intelligence information gathered will:

 - identify primary areas of concern

-- support, or identify any variance from, the evidence provided during the audit process.
+- support, or identify any variance from, the evidence provided during the performance assessment process.

 This intelligence-led, risk-based regulatory approach means that a provider review is less likely to be triggered by an application and more likely by events, such as credible and reliable provider reports or unusual provider activity.